yoeriboven/website/resources/markdown/automate-your-php-security-updates.md

 ```
 The action only updates the packages flagged as vulnerable, and it skips composer scripts.
 That keeps the PR small and focused on the actual fix.

-Before and after the update it grabs each package's version from `composer.lock` and write a little markdown table to `/tmp/version-table.md`.
+Before and after the update it grabs each package's version from `composer.lock` and writes a little markdown table to `/tmp/version-table.md`.
 That ends up in the PR body so you can see at a glance what changed.

 The next step commits the changes to a new branch and opens the PR.
 You can tack on `--assignee [username]` to the `gh pr create` call if you want the PR assigned to a specific person.